Tommy Boy: Plot

 Tommy and Richard are denied entrance to the Zalinsky board room since Tommy has no standing.
 As they wallow on the curb in self-pity, Michelle quickly arrives with Paul and Beverly's police records.
-Tommy devises a plan: dressed as a suicide bomber by using road flares, he attracts the attention of a live television news crew and then, along with Michelle and Richard, forces his way back into the board room.
+Tommy devises a plan: dressed as a suicide bomber by using road flares, he attracts the attention of a live television news crew and, along with Michelle and Richard, forces his way back into the board room.
 Back in Sandusky, Callahan workers watch the drama on television.
-In a final move of pure persuasion, Tommy quotes Zalinsky's own advertising slogan, that he is on the side of the "American working man."
+In a final move of pure persuasion, Tommy quotes Zalinsky's own advertising slogan, claiming he stands for the "American working man."
 As the television audience watches, Zalinsky signs Tommy's purchase order for 500,000 brake pads.
-Although Zalinsky says that the purchase order is meaningless as he will soon own Callahan Auto, Michelle shows the police records, which includes Paul's outstanding warrants for fraud.
+Although Zalinsky nullifies the purchase order as he will soon own Callahan Auto, Michelle arrives with Paul's police records, which include outstanding warrants for fraud.

 Since Beverly is still married to Paul, her marriage to Big Tom was bigamous and therefore never legal.
-Thus, all of Big Tom's controlling shares actually belong to Tommy, the rightful heir.
-Since Tommy does not want to sell the shares, the deal with Zalinsky is off, and since Tommy still holds Zalinsky's purchase order, the company is saved.
-Paul attempts to escape but is arrested.
-Zalinsky admits that Tommy outplayed him and invites Beverly to dinner.
+All of Big Tom's controlling shares thus belong to his son.
+When Tommy refuses to sell the shares, the deal with Zalinsky is off, and since Tommy still holds Zalinsky's purchase order, the company is saved.
+Paul attempts to flee, but accidentally triggers a crash test mechanism that subdues him, and he is subsequently arrested.
+Zalinsky admits defeat, honoring the sales order, and invites Beverly to dinner.
 Back in Sandusky, Tommy gives a speech at the plant saying he will take his presidency of Callahan Auto seriously to keep the workers steadily employed.

-Sailing on a lake, Tommy posthumously tells his father that he will continue his work and that he has started a relationship with Michelle.
-He says goodbye and wishes if Big Tom can hear him in the great beyond, he would appreciate some wind.
-The wind picks up immediately, causing the boom to swing at Tommy's head.
-Tommy then sails to shore to meet Michelle for dinner.
+Sailing in his dinghy on a lake, Tommy tells his father's spirit he will continue his legacy at Callahan and says he must go ashore to have dinner with Michelle and her family, having begun a relationship with her.